romainligneul/modern-collaborative-writing/README.md

 3. Scroll to the line Docx Opt String and copy-paste `--lua-filter=C://whateverfoldername/zotero.lua --metadata=zotero_scannable_cite:false --metadata=zotero_client:zotero --metadata=zotero_csl_style:apa --metadata=zotero_transferable:true` in it.

 <!--Here, you can see how to apply color in Markdown.
 In my view, color management is only of the only weakness of Markdown, in the sense that it requires a lot of HTML characters for result that is simpler to reach using Word.
 But colorful texts are annoying anyway (plus there are ways of defining color themes in templates, which reduces quite a lot the amount of characters required!)-->
-Note that `--lua-filter=C://whateverfoldername/zotero.lua` should be <span style="color:red">consistent</span> with the path you've actually chosen (you probably did not name the folder whateverfoldername, so adjust accordingly! :sweat_smile:)
+Note that `--lua-filter=C://whateverfoldername/zotero.lua` should be <span style="color:red">consistent</span> with the path you've actually chosen (you probably did not name the folder "whateverfoldername", so adjust accordingly! :sweat_smile:)
 Essentially, these launch parameters will allow you to export **modifiable** citations and bibliography from Zotero to Word passing by Markdown.
 Note also that ```--metadata=zotero_csl_style:apa``` defines your default citation style.
 You will have 3 ways of changing style: (i) by changing this specific command (to ```--metadata=zotero_csl_style:nature``` for example), (ii) by using command line exportation, or (iii) by changing it after exporting to Word for the final touches (just before submitting to a journal or an Rxiv platform, for example).

 At this point, you are 95% set to write in Markdown by yourself and generate clean documents.
 You have two main ways to do so.
 Let's assume you are writing a file named *example.md*